Skip to content

 SPEX CertiPrep 2023 — Heavy metals in hot sauce and chili powder (US)

-An industry application note from SPEX CertiPrep (ZeptoMetrix) analysed 7 chili powder blends and 6 red pepper hot sauces purchased from US retail sources ranging from 20/oz by ICP-MS after cryogenic grinding and microwave digestion.
-The most prevalent heavy metal in chili powders was chromium (3.1–7.0 µg/g), with the highest concentrations found in a dollar-store chili powder.
+An industry application note from SPEX CertiPrep (ZeptoMetrix) analysed 7 chili powder blends and 6 red pepper hot sauces purchased from US retail outlets by ICP-MS after cryogenic grinding and microwave digestion.
+The most prevalent heavy metal in chili powders was chromium (3.1–7.0 µg/g), with the highest concentrations found in one low-price retail sample.
 Lead, cadmium, and arsenic were also detected.
-For hot sauces, lead and chromium were consistently present in all samples; the highest exposure concern was a Chinese fast-food hot sauce in individual serving packets, where two packets (20 g) contributed approximately 20.6 µg Pb and 63 µg Cr, each approaching 30% of an adult’s estimated daily limit.
+For hot sauces, lead and chromium were consistently present in all samples; the highest exposure concern was an individual-serving fast-food packet sample, where two packets (20 g) contributed approximately 20.6 µg Pb and 63 µg Cr, each approaching 30% of an adult allowable-daily-limit comparison used by the source.

 Key numbers